 4. THE NATURE – Although Hong Kong is one of the world’s metropolis, out of the total 1108 square kilometres of land, about three-quarters, is countryside.
 Hong Kong has mountains, waterfalls, beaches, plenty of wildlife and some of Asia’s most amazing hiking trails.
 While I used to spend most of my early year’s clubbing during the weekends you can now usually find me and my dog on one of the many great hiking trails the city offers.

 5. THE BEACHES – Hong Kong isn’t all banks and skyscrapers.
 There are approximately 50 beaches scattered all over Hong Kong, Kowloon and the New Territories that are safe to swim in or just to get your tan on.
+If you want to explore them all, then you can always go to a private jet rental company.
+With your own plane, you are free to go wherever and whenever you like in luxury.
 Some great beaches on Hong Kong island include Repulse Bay, Southbay Beach (my favorite), Shek-O and Big Wave Bay.
 Here’s a nice list with more beaches compiled by The Guardian.

 6. THE SKYSCRAPERS – There’s no discussion about it, we have the world’s most epic skyline in Hong Kong.
 The city has a whopping 43 buildings over 200 meters tall, 30 of which were built in the year 2000 or later.
 It also boasts four of the 17 tallest buildings in the world… That’s 20% of the top 20, all in one city!
 Pro tip: go have a cocktail from the world’s highest bar, the Ozone on the 118 floor of the Ritz Carlton hotel to enjoy the skyline in style.